 Pull out those index cards and mix and match your dishes to get complete meals.
 All the information you need to prepare your grocery list will be there.
 Leave those index cards out, group them by meal and date of the week, and you’ll be ready to go when you start cooking.

-4. Wash and prepare your produce
+4. Wash and Prepare Produce

 Remove all packaging.
 Remove stems and other non-edible parts and cut up the fruits and vegetables.
-By washing and repacking in sealed containers, your produce will stay fresh for longer.
+By washing and repacking in sealed containers, your produce will stay fresh longer.
 Also, your fridge and pantry will look spectacular.
 Everything washed, cut, and ready to go will make meal prep straightforward and more pleasant.
 You’ll have your Mise en Place in a flash!

 Another great advantage of following this routine is having healthy snacks very accessible.
 When we are hungry, we eat what’s available.
 And if we have ready-made fruit packs or cut-up veggies available, we will probably make healthier snack choices.

-Typically, the fridge comes equipped with a couple of drawers to keep some items at slightly different temperatures.
+Typically, the fridge has a couple of drawers to keep some items at slightly different temperatures.
 But you can add some bins to the refrigerator to create compartments and separate products by categories.
 Your fridge will look fantastic, and items will be easier to find.
 In addition, it will be easier to monitor what’s there, what we need to buy, and what has expired.
 Some fridges’ design allows the drawers to be substituted with some bins to create even more space.

 Use transparent or translucent air-tight containers for dry goods such as flour, sugar, rice, pasta, dry beans, chips, cookies, crackers, and cereal.
-This way, products stay fresh longer, and you’ll know how much product is left.
+This way, products stay fresh longer, and you’ll know how much is left.
 These containers stack well and give your pantry that polished look we all want.
 Bags and opened boxes do not look appealing and do not stack well, they can spill, and the product inside can easily get contaminated.

 For all other products that don’t need decanting to containers, use baskets or bins to create product categories and separate food groups.